paulscherrerinstitute/pcaspy/docs/source/tutorial.rst

             return [random.random() for i in range(10)]
         ...

-The final source code is at [http://code.google.com/p/pcaspy/source/browse/example/get_random.py]
+Here is the final source code `get_random.py <http://code.google.com/p/pcaspy/source/browse/example/get_random.py>`_

 Remark
 ~~~~~~
-The first demo shows the basics of how to configure PV attributes and respond to read access.
+This first demo shows the basics of how to configure PV attributes and respond to read access.
 One thing to emphasise is that :meth:`Driver.read` is called each time a ca_get request comes in.
 In a realistic application, the PV values are normally polled, in a periodical or triggered way,
 from external sources.
 As so the PV values will be stored in a parameter cache (:meth:`Driver.setParam`) at the point of being fetched.